xrdocs/8000/_tutorials/cisco-8000-port-assignment.md

 NPU number should be should be 0, 1 for 88-LC0-34H14FH line card (not shown above) {: .notice--primary}
 - NPU core: Slice number, should be between 0 and 5 for 8201/8202/8201-32FH
 - PP port: IFG number, should be 0 or 1 within slice

+## Port allocation
+### Cisco 8201
+Cisco 8201 is made of a single Q100 NPU.